Foundation Degree in Early Years and Education

-The Foundation Degree can also be used as a stepping stone to Early Years Teacher Status (EYTS) or the BA in Early Childhood Studies (to top up your degree you will need a GCSE or equivalent in Maths and English and possibly Science if you wish to teach).
+The Foundation Degree can also be used as a stepping stone to Early Years Teacher Status (EYTS) or the BA in Early Childhood Studies.
 Anglia Ruskin University welcomes CRC students to top up qualifications.

-Students who have their Foundation Degree in Early years, Playwork and Education have opened their own nurseries gained teaching qualifications, worked as Family Liaison Officers or worked in a range of other sector related careers.
+Students who have their Foundation Degree in Early years and Education have opened their own nurseries gained teaching qualifications, worked as Family Liaison Officers or worked in a range of other sector related careers.

 An initial discussion with the course tutor is essential.
 In many cases the County Early Years Partnerships may support the costs of this course.
 Please contact admissions by email at email@example.com or by telephone 01223 418448.